 His innovative approach includes a Navigation folder that helps draw his attention to those projects and actions that are most relevant and timely.

 He manages to keep his system very clean and straight-forward, even though he often has a lot going on in his life.
 He emphasizes the benefits of making good use of keyboard shortcuts and internal links to OmniFocus projects, tags, and perspective.
-He also demonstrates practical ways he keep lists short and simple, even when there are a lot of things vying for his attention.
+He also demonstrates practical ways he keeps lists short and simple, even when there are a lot of things vying for his attention.

 About Kourosh Dini